 Mother Nature gets an assist from The Bald Head Island Club, located on the near end of South Beach, facing the Atlantic Ocean.
 The Club is open year-round so that residents and visitors can take advantage of its many amenities.
 In addition to an 18-hole championship golf course, the club also offers a 25-meter outdoor swimming pool, four state-of-the-art tennis courts, a fitness center, an outdoor playground for children, and croquet greenswards.
 Indeed, croquet is a popular sport on Bald Head Island, drawing players from all over the world.

-The Bald Head Island Club offers fine dining at the Club Restaurant, casual dining at the poolside Pelicatessen, and a quick bite to eat at the Snack Bar at the Turn.
-Other restaurants on Bald Head Island include: The River Pilot, Eb and Flo's, and Pirate's Pizza.
-The Lightkeeper is an eclectic gift shop and café, perfect for a cup of coffee or a scoop of ice cream.
-Other retail shops include a fully stocked grocery store, a pro shop for golfers, clothing boutiques, and a hardware store.
+The Bald Head Island Club offers fine dining at the Club Restaurant, casual dining at the poolside Horizons, and a quick bite to eat at the Snack Bar at the Turn.
+Other restaurants on Bald Head Island include: Jules Salty Pub and Island Grub and Delphinas.
+Other retail shops include a fully stocked grocery store, a pro shop for golfers, clothing boutiques, a hardware store, and Riverside Adventure Company, which has bike rentals, beach rentals, surfboards, and kayaks.
 Additional shopping and restaurants can be found on the mainland in Southport, Carolina Beach, and Wilmington, NC.